 There are no author page charges for the following manuscript types:

 Images in Clinical Tropical Medicine.
 Short reports (typically up to 200 words, but up to 400 words if complex descriptions are needed, with 5 references and no abstract) including images that demonstrate particularly informative, striking, or unusual presentations of tropical disease are welcome.
 Manuscripts that offer visual immediacy and clinical relevance will be prioritized.
 Images will be published in black and white in the print version of the Journal (author will have the option to pay for color) and in color online.
 Images articles should have no more than 3 authors.

 Stories From the Field.
-These essays are descriptive personal stories based on authors’ experiences practicing clinical tropical medicine, performing tropical medicine research, taking part in international health education, and/or delivering global health services.
+These articles are first person narrative stories that inform our readers about personal experiences in tropical medicine and global health.
 We are interested in compelling stories that relate interesting experiences, express opinions, challenge conventional viewpoints, highlight historical perspectives, share sustainable solutions, or encourage innovation.
-All articles should inform our readers about the world, people, health, hygiene, disease, and the myriad of issues that impact tropical medicine and global health.
-Essays should be titled but have no section headings or references.
+Essays should be titled but have no abstract, section headings, figures, or references.
 The maximum length is 1500 words.
-The maximum number of authors is 3.
-If patients are discussed, they should be de-identified.
+The maximum number of authors is 3, but as these articles are typically first-person accounts, reasons for more than one author should be explained.
+Stories should be written in the first person singular, unless there is a compelling storytelling reason to use a different format.
+When patients are discussed, they should be de-identified.
 Preapproval is not required before submission, but potential authors are welcome to request feedback on suggested topics before submission.
 Submissions from authors from LMICs are encouraged.